 - Shrink Volume can only make Unallocated space on the right.

-As you see, the 20GB Unallocated space is non-adjacent to C drive and is on the left of E, so Extend Volume is greyed out.
+As you see in the screenshot, after shrinking D: drive, I get 20GB Unallocated space on the right of D. This space is non-adjacent to C drive and is on the left of E, so Extend Volume is disabled to both partitions.

 This is the most common reason why you can't extend volume in Server 2016 Disk Management.
-To solve this problem, if you want to extend system C drive, you need to move Unallocated space behind C drive with NIUBI Partition Editor Server.
+To solve this problem, if you want to extend system C drive, you need to move Unallocated space behind C drive in advance.

-- Download NIUBI Partition Editor, right click drive D and select "Resize/Move Volume", drag the middle towards right in the pop-up window.
+- Download NIUBI Partition Editor, right click D: drive and select "Resize/Move Volume", drag the middle towards right in the pop-up window.
+Then Unallocated space will be moved next to C: drive.

 - Click Apply on top left to execute.